tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 redditurl:
 ---

 Welcome to the final part of our Godot 4 Go MMO series!
 In this part, we will be getting our game out the door to share with family and friends.
 We will be moving to secure websockets, securing a domain and TLS certificate, and shipping the Godot HTML5 export to itch.io.
+We will explore two options for deploying the server to the cloud: Google Cloud Platform and self-hosting; I have designed the process to be flexible enough to switch between the two without any code changes.
+Let's get started!

 ## Secure Websockets